MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 - **Navigation assistance:** NFC tags can be placed at key points within a building or outdoor area.
 For example, tapping your device against an NFC tag, can display a map, directions, or information about your location.
 This functionality can help you navigate complex spaces like hospitals, museums, universities, or shopping centers.
 - **Accessibility:** NFC wayfinding can improve accessibility for individuals with disabilities by providing audio directions, descriptive content, or tailored assistance based on the user's needs when they interact with NFC tags.
 - **Information access:** Beyond just directions, NFC wayfinding can offer detailed information about products in a store enhancing the visitor experience without the need for guided tours or physical brochures.
-- **Interactivity and engagement:** In entertainment or retail settings, NFC wayfinding can be used to create interactive experiences, encouraging visitors to explore different areas by tapping NFC tags to unlock content, rewards, or special offers.

 #### Custom lock-screen image